shadeslayer/SyncEvolution/README.rst

 a directory, the name of each file is taken as its luid.
 When updating from file or stdin, the number of luids given on the command line must match with the number of items in the input.

+--delete-items removes the specified items from the source.
+Most backends print some progress information about this, but besides that, no further output is produced.
+Trying to remove an item which does not exist typically leads to an ERROR message, but is not reflected in a non-zero result of the command line invocation itself because the situation is not reported as an error by backends (removal of non-existent items is not an error in SyncML).

 OPTIONS
 =======